-Check your defences
+3 Check your defences

 Ensure antivirus software is installed on all PCs and laptops, and regularly check that it is active on all systems and that signatures are up to date.
-Recheck that your firewall rules are as you would expect.
-In particular, you should check for temporary rules that may have been left in place beyond their expected use.
+Review your firewall rules, checking for temporary rules that may have been left in place beyond their expected use.